How to Stay Safe When Installing Railing

 Option 2: Roof Anchor Point

 Of course, installation isn’t always that simple (and sometimes there isn’t a lift available, let alone somebody trained to operate it).
 Many types of rail, especially more permanent types, will require workers to be on the roof, at the very edge.
 How can they be protected if there aren’t any existing anchor points?

 Simple.
 They need to bring their own anchor point.

-If you know your employees will need to install rails, then begin your hazard assessment now.
-Figure out what type of rails you will usually be installing and determine what the safest method is to do so.
+If you know your employees will need to install safety rails, then begin your roof hazard assessment now.
+Figure out what type of roof rialaing you will usually be installing and determine what the safest method is to do so.
 Purchase the equipment you’ll need and train your personnel.
 Don’t get caught off-guard when the job arises with a deadline to meet.

 Options 3: Pre-Install Fall Protection “on the Ground”

 Another way to protect your employees when rails are being installed is to eliminate the hazard altogether.
 This is done often during steel erection.
 Perimeter beams will be fabricated with stanchions and horizontal lifelines in place.
 When the beam is lifted into place and connected, the anchor point already exists.
 The lifeline will be used when necessary for the duration of steel erection, as well as when the steel contractor installs the perimeter cable.
 Once the perimeter cable is in place, the stanchions and lifelines can be removed.
 With this method, nobody was left unprotected at any given time.

 There was a time when much of today’s fall protection technology did not exist.
 Unfortunately, many companies still treat their work as if it still didn’t.
 As long as employers realize and remember that their railing installers need protection, with the products on the market today there is no reason they should not be able to provide it.